 What drew you to this poem or guided your visual response?

 Artist Stacy Isenbarger: I connected quickly with that Wilson mitt and the feel of it encasing my left hand.
 I learned how to catch, awkwardly, from my dad when I was younger.
-There were always shapes to remember in the strategy of the learning the game.
+There were always shapes to remember in the strategy of learning the game.
 The C formation of where to put my glove and all the places among the lines of the diamond that were best for fielding; these visual lessons stick with me.
 He was a good coach.
-In regards to catching a football, that diamond shape you make with your hands, I understand it conceptually but never quite connected with it.
-Reading how Emilio did while crashing into water triggered a visual of hands open and waiting.
-His words are both refreshing and bittersweet due to the connections he makes, and I wanted create a piece highlighting some back and forth tensions and connections with the diamond form—both seen through hands straining to catch and from someone viewing a neighborhood ball field maybe just outside the fence line.
+In regards to catching a football, that diamond shape you make with your hands, I understood it conceptually but never quite connected with it.
+Reading how Emilio did while crashing into water triggered a visual of hands opening and waiting.
+His words are both refreshing and bittersweet due to the connections he makes, and I wanted to create a piece highlighting some back and forth tensions and connections with the diamond form—both seen through hands straining to catch and from someone viewing a neighborhood ball field who is maybe just outside the fence line.